karboosx/procer/docs/syntax.md

     stop.
 ```

-Program will be halted and can be resumed by running the `Procer::resume($state)` from the php side.
+Program will be halted and can be resumed by running the `Karboosx\Procer::resume($state)` from the php side.

 > **Note:** Resumed program will start right after the `stop` statement.